Meowuu7/DexTrack/README.md

-Below, we give several examples.
+Below, we provide several examples.

-These are their input (kinematic references retargeted from human-object manipulation trajectories) and output (tracking results) that we can achieve.
+The following videos illustrate their corresponding input (kinematic references retargeted from human-object manipulation trajectories) and output (tracking results) that can be achieved.

 |   |    Shovel       |       Ladle         |     Soap        |
 | :----------------------: | :----------------------: | :---------------------: | :---------------------: |